New Swine Inspection System

-FSIS, together with the industries it regulates, has continually refined its use of Hazard Analysis and Critical Control Points (HACCP) to promote the safety and wholesomeness of meat products.
-To keep moving forward in promoting food safety, FSIS initiated HIMP to better focus its inspection resources and partner with industry to better ensure safe products are entering the marketplace.
-Expansion of HIMP beyond the current pilot program, through a Modernization of Pork Slaughter rule, will help ensure safe pork products.
+Together with the industries it regulates, the U.S. Department of Agriculture’s Food Safety Inspection Service (FSIS) is continually refining its use of Hazard Analysis and Critical Control Points (HACCP) to promote the safety and wholesomeness of meat products.
+FSIS initiated the HACCP Inspection Models Project — or HIMP — to better focus its inspection resources and partner with the pork industry to better ensure safe products are entering the marketplace.
+Based on the success of HIMP, FSIS has proposed a New Swine Inspection System (NSIS).
+Under the proposed system, packing plants share greater responsibility for ensuring food safety with FSIS inspection staff, ensuring the effectiveness of our food-safety system.
+Making the NSIS available to all market hog packers will help ensure the continual supply of safe pork products.